 HOA rule compliance is an issue that association boards greatly struggle with.
 When structuring an approach, you need to balance the requirements of the HOA with the needs of the residents.
 It’s important to have a concrete structure in place to avoid unnecessary conflicts with your residents.
-If you want to learn more about effective ways to encourage compliance to homeowners association rules, review the information below:
+If you want to learn more about effective ways to encourage compliance with homeowners association rules, review the information below:

 What Is HOA Rule Compliance?

 HOA rules can vary by community.
 Many HOA rules and regulations can be found in the association’s governing documents.
 Typically, these documents will include the articles of incorporation, covenants, conditions & restrictions (CC&Rs), and bylaws of your HOA.
-These documents will assist you in specifying the rules for your community such as parking enforcement, architectural guidelines, among others.
+These documents will assist you in specifying the rules for your community such as parking enforcement, and architectural guidelines, among others.
 As members of the HOA, residents need to comply with these rules and regulations.

 Who Is Responsible for Making and Enforcing Community Rules?